-(There is no affiliate link in this blog)
+(There are affiliate banners in this post )

 Montreal the world’s largest French city out of Paris and Canada’s second-largest vibrant city.
 A city with distinct neighborhoods, beautiful suburbs, parks and heavy traffic, and lots of tourists.
-Exploring Montreal can be a bit tricky if you are short on time and traveling with kids so it’s advised be prepared before starting the exciting trip.
+Exploring Montreal can be a bit tricky if you are short on time and traveling with kids it’s advised be prepared before starting the exciting trip book your flights and hotels in advance.
 We involved kids to planned a three-day itinerary so they can choose places of their interest and enjoy the trip fully.
 So here is our three days trip to Montreal and 10 Things To Do In Montreal with Kids..!

 Where to Stay:

 We usually stay at downtown hotels while traveling.
 But this time we tried AIRBNB and find a nice service apartment according to our requirement just a few meters away from RUE Sherbrooke Downtown is where you’ll find the largest collection of attractions, restaurants, and shopping, so it is always the best area for most visitors.